Weighted homology theory of orbifolds and Weighted Polyhedra: Preliminaries

 \subsection{Definition of orbifolds}

 \ \n

 We first briefly review some basic definitions concerning orbifolds.
-The reader is referred to~\cite{Sa56,Sa57,AdemLeiRuan07,Choi12} for more detailed discussion of these definitions and some other notions in the study of orbifolds (e.g. orbifold fundamental group, bad vs.\;good orbifolds).\n
+The reader is referred to~\cite{Sa56,Sa57,AdemLeiRuan07,Choi12} for more detailed discussion of these definitions and some other notions in the study of orbifolds.\n

 Let $M$ be a paracompact Hausdorff space. \begin{itemize} \item An \emph{orbifold chart} on $M$ is given by a connected open subset $\tilde{U}$ of $\R^n$ for some integer $n\geq 0$, a finite group $G$ acting smoothly and effectively on $\tilde{U}$, and a map $\varphi: \tilde{U}\rightarrow M$, such that $\varphi$ is $G$-invariant ($\varphi\circ g=\varphi$ for all $g\in G$) and induces a homeomorphism from $\tilde{U}\slash G$ onto an open subset $U=\varphi(\tilde{U})$ of $M$.\n